drupalprojects/segmentio/README.txt

 Installation
 ------------
- * Install as usual, Copy the 'segmentio' module directory in to your Drupal, usually it goes in sites/all/modules.
+ * Install as usual, Copy the 'segmentio' module directory in to your Drupal, usually it goes in modules.
  * Drush installation : use drush dl segmentio

 Configuration